 Six additional, somewhat younger peony bushes thrive around the corner from this row, pictured below.

-I also added another white ‘Alba Plena’ to the raised bed atop Chicken Hill where it joins the white ‘Duchesse de Nemours’ peony which failed to bloom its first spring.
+I also added a white ‘Alba Plena’ to the raised bed atop Chicken Hill where it joins the white ‘Duchesse de Nemours’ peony which failed to bloom its first spring.

 I’m a fan of cheerful large flowering crocuses or croci, and they are prolific bloomers before the narcissi and peonies appear in the side-of-the-garage bed and also along the front walkway.
 To bring some early spring color and joy to the deck, I planted purple ‘Flower Record,’ white ‘Jeanne d’Arc’ and smaller ‘Orange Monarch’ croci in shallow pots.
 One large terracotta pot packed with white ‘Acropolis’ double narcissi will sweetly scent the deck.